 - Stir frequently as the butter first sizzles then foams.

 - The milk solids brown more quickly and will form brown bits on the bottom of the pan.
 This is flavor!
+When the butter starts to brown, a nutty aroma will start to fill your kitchen.
+This process will take approx. 5-8 minutes.

 - Remove from the heat once the butter reaches a golden amber color.